 [post trip comment.
 The restaurant is Nonno Marianno’s and when our calzones arrived I yelled ‘OMG!” in rude American fashion; but it made the English couple start laughing and broke the ice with them.]

 4:40pm: Back from Pisa and it generally went better but we’re both sweaty, gross and tired.
 I’m sitting outside and I think Sue is taking her shower.

 It was a fairly easy trip in and we were headed the right direction when Sue said, ‘There’s parking.’
 ‘Where?’
 I followed her direction and soon we were in a traffic mess completely lost.
 Eventually I parked @ what turned out to be a supermarket.
 We followed the signs to the center and once we got oriented and found a parking garage, we hiked back, got the car, parked again and came in through the SE ‘porta’ walking through the San Antonio district south of the Arno, then crossed the Arno and headed to the main ‘via’ walking along the Arno.

 We both thought the city was beautiful and were amazed by the tower, cattedrale, and battistero.

 Sue took a zillion pictures, then decided she’d get a combined battistero/cattedrale ticket.
 I tried to get a free cattedrale ticket, finding that they’re timed and I couldn’t get one until 3:00 pm.
-(And I plan to write about the cattedrale in another post.)
+(You can read about the cattedrale in my Cathedrals and Abbeys post.)

 While Sue went in the cathedral, I wandered around, then sat outside the baptistery, thinking I’d catch her on the way out.
 After awhile, I walked back toward the tower, eventually meeting Sue who hadn’t spent as much time there as I expected.